Astroherodvaipayan/mumbai/README.md

+for adk code check out the @adk branch

 # 🎓 AI Learning Assistant

 A powerful voice-enabled AI assistant that helps you learn by analyzing what's on your screen and providing contextual guidance through natural conversation.